MURALI22008445/EXPERIMENT--07-SQUARE-WAVE-GENERATION-AT-THE-OUTPUT-PIN-USING-TIMER/README.md

 TON = 3.5, TOFF= 0.5, TOTAL TIME = 4, FREQUENCY = 1/(TOTAL TIME), FREQUENCY = 250Hz

 ## Result:
-A PWM signalis generated using the following frequency and various buty cycles are simulated
+A PWM signals generated using the following frequency and various duty cycles are simulated